-One of our demographic subgroups, namely white participants, was significantly more accurate when guessing the state of video personas that match their own demographic.
+Our data shows strong evidence that one of our demographic subgroups, namely white participants, was more accurate when guessing the state of video personas that match their own demographic.
 We test our null hypothesis by comparing the answers given by a certain demographic of participants when looking at videos that match and do not match their identity.
-In doing so, we only observed a significant homophily bias for white participants, which can be seen in Table \ref{tab:allsigs}.
-In that case, the null hypothesis that they are equally accurate on videos of white personas and personas of color fall outside of a 99\% credibility interval, which can be seen in Fig. \ref{fig:bootstrap_all}.
+In doing so, we only observed evidence of a strong homophily bias for white participants, which can be seen in Table \ref{tab:allsigs}.
+In that case, the null hypothesis that they are equally accurate on videos of white personas and personas of color falls outside of a 99\% credibility interval, which can be seen in Fig. \ref{fig:bootstrap_all}.

 We further break down this potential bias in two dimensions (overall demographic classes of the participants and video persona) in Table ~\ref{tab:allsigs}.
-We then see more significant results.
+We then see more evident results.
 Here we compare subgroups of our survey participants (e.g., male vs. female viewers, persons of color vs. white viewers, and young vs. old viewers) to see which groups perform better when watching videos of a specific sub-type (e.g., videos of men, videos of women, videos of persons of color, videos of white people, videos of young people, and videos of old people).

-By gender, we find that male participants are significantly more accurate than female participants in when watching videos with a male persona.
-Similarly, by race, we find that participants of color are significantly more accurate than white participants when watching videos that feature a persona who is a person of color.
+By gender, we find evidence that male participants are more accurate than female participants when watching videos with a male persona.
+Similarly, by race, we find strong evidence that participants of color are more accurate than white participants when watching videos that feature a persona who is a person of color.
 Lastly, young participants have the highest accuracy score overall for any of our demographic subgroups.

 Of course, these results may be confounded with other factors, such as social media usage, which can be more prominent in one group (e.g., young participants) than another (e.g., older participants).
 More work needs to be done to understand the mechanisms behind our results.